oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### Implicit Type Conversion

-Performing arithmetic operations with different numeric types will lead to implicit type conversion (i.e. "coercion").
+Performing arithmetic operations with different numeric types will lead to implicit type conversion (i.e. coercion).
 Coercion is only defined for numeric types.
 Given a binary arithmetic operation (i.e. `+`, `-`, `*`, `/`, `%`), the rules are as follows:

  - If both operands are exact numerics (e.g. integer or long), then the result is also an exact numeric with a scale that is at least as large as the scales of each operand.
  - If one or both of the operands is approximate numeric (e.g. float, double), the result is an approximate numeric with a scale that is at least as large as the scales of each operand.
 The precision will also be at least as high as the precision of each operand.

 ### Explicit Type Conversion (CAST)